gabriellllo/devops-capstone/README.md

 `kubectl get nodes`
 ![Output](screens/01_get_nodes.png)

--  You will need to authorize the user under which jenkins is running to access your cluster, you can follow the example file provided and modify accordingly:
-`kubectl apply -f eks/aws-auth.yaml`
-A full explanation on how to do it is available at this [tutorial page from AWS](https://aws.amazon.com/it/premiumsupport/knowledge-center/amazon-eks-cluster-access/).

 -  Deploy the initial version of the application on 2 pods and expose it as a service:
 `kubectl apply -f eks/flaskapp.yaml`
 `kubectl apply -f eks/flaskapp-svc.yaml`